jbcodeforce/python-code/environmental_science/README.md

 This folder includes different studies around environment sciences.

-## Python and Jupiter notebook environment
+## Python and JupiterNnotebook Environment
 ### Set Python Environment using [uv](https://docs.astral.sh/uv/getting-started/)

 Here are the quick start step to prepare an environement to run Python and Jupyter notebooks.